apacheignite/documentation/basic-concepts/ignite-life-cycle.md

   "title": "LifecycleBean"
 }
 [/block]
-Sometimes you need to perform certain actions before or after an Ignite node starts or stops.
+Sometimes you need to perform certain actions before or after the Ignite node starts or stops.
 This can be done by implementing the `LifecycleBean` interface, and specifying the implementation bean in `lifecycleBeans` property of `IgniteConfiguration` in the spring XML file:
 [block:code]
 {
   "codes": [